switcherapi/switcher-client-java/README.md

 ### Defining your features

-Create a class that extends SwitcherContext if you are loading the configuration from the switcherapi.properties file.
+Create a class that extends `SwitcherContext` if you are loading the configuration from the switcherapi.properties file.<br>
-Or use SwitcherContextBase to define the configuration using the ContextBuilder or SwitcherConfig.
+Or use `SwitcherContextBase` to define the configuration using the ContextBuilder or SwitcherConfig.

+Switcher Keys are defined using the @SwitcherKey annotation and must be public static final String.<br>
+- Public because you will need to access it from other places of your code.
+- Static because you will access it without instantiating the class.
+- Final because the value must not be changed during runtime.

+The attribute name can be defined as you want (e.g. FEATURE01, FEATURE_01, myFeatureOne, etc), but the value must be the exact Switcher Key defined in Switcher Management or snapshot files.

 ```java
 public class MyAppFeatures extends SwitcherContext {